 What is Intellectual Property?

-Intellectual property (IP) refers to creations of the mind such as inventions literary and artistic works, designs, symbols, names and images used in commerce.
-IP is a novel or original output of an intellectual activity!
-It can include inventions, industrial processes, software, databases, written work, designs and images.
+Intellectual property (IP) is a novel, or original, output of an intellectual activity.
+It refers to creations of the mind such as literary and artistic works, designs, symbols, names and images used in commerce, as well as inventions, industrial processes, devices, new chemical entities, software, and databases.

 Types of IPRs